dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-implement-binding-validation.md

 ## Data object

 The following snippet is the data object used in the previous code examples.
-An instance is created in the XAML as a static resource with the name of `ods`:
+An instance is created in the XAML as a static resource with the key of `ods`:

 :::code language="csharp" source="../../../samples/snippets/csharp/VS_Snippets_Wpf/BindValidation/CSharp/MyDataSource.cs" id="DataSource":::
 :::code language="vb" source="../../../samples/snippets/visualbasic/VS_Snippets_Wpf/BindValidation/VisualBasic/MyDataSource.vb" id="DataSource":::